Sarah Langs

 Sarah Langs (born May 2, 1993) is an American sportswriter and podcaster.
 She currently writes for MLB.com and is known for her command of baseball history and statistics.
 She co-hosts the podcast Ballpark Dimensions with colleague Mandy Bell.

 Early life

 Langs became interested in baseball as a child growing up in New York City and watching the New York Mets.
 She gained an affection for the San Francisco Giants from her mother.
 Conversations about sports and statistics were common in her household.

-Langs studied comparative human development at the University of Chicago and wrote about sports for The Chicago Maroon.
+Langs graduated from the Dalton School in Manhattan in 2011.
+She then studied comparative human development at the University of Chicago and wrote about sports for The Chicago Maroon.
 She interned at the New York Post, Newsweek and The Daily Beast before an internship with Sportsnet New York gave her the opportunity to pitch and write research-based sports stories about the Mets.

 Langs' mother is Liise-anne Pirofski, chief of infectious diseases at Albert Einstein College of Medicine and Montefiore Medical Center.
 Her father, Charles Langs, is a nephrologist at NYU Langone Health.